bh1nsn/ESP32-Remote-Rotor-Control/README.md

   -    /data/jquery.slim.min.js
   -    /data/index.html

-A number of javascripts and css files are taken from the internet, so in case you like to have them locally because you are not connected to the internet, download them and put them in this data directory and chanhe the index.html file accordingly.
+A number of javascripts and css files are taken from the internet, so in case you like to have them locally because you are not connected to the internet, download them and put them in this data directory and change the index.html file accordingly.

+Once everything is up and running you caan connect the WebRotor controller either by IP if known, or the AP called Webrotor, which will give you a server ip of 19.168.4.1, or in case you are connected through your local network, call it simply by http://esp32.local

 Functionality

-When pressing the CW button, the CW relais closes and if wired up correctly, your rotor turns Counter Clockwise.
+When pressing the CW button, the CW relay closes and if wired up correctly, your rotor turns Counter Clockwise.
 This is only possible if the brake switch is OFF.
 The same applies for the Counter Clock Wise button.

 In case the CW button is ON, and you press CCW, first the CW relais will be released, before the CCW is engaged.
 In case you press the brake and either CW or CCW is still on, then they will first be released, and after 1 second the brake will be put one.

+In case the rotor bearing is 1 or 359 degrees, the autostop function is called and the rotor stops.
+Both CW and CCW switches are set to OFF.
+This is still rather prmitive, but better than nothing.

+In case you are turning CW and you decide to reverse to CCW, the programme will first terinate CW and then turn on CCW.

+In case you have a brake and aply break, furst any turning is stopped and then the brake is applied.
+From then on you cannot swithc CW or CCW on, until the brake is released.

 Compass indictator